sabrybenamor/Machine-Learning-with-Python/README.md

 - **Success Criterion:**
   To pass the challenge, `model.evaluate()` must return a **Mean Absolute Error (MAE) under 3500**.
 This means the model predicts healthcare costs within $3,500 of the actual value.
 - The final cell also predicts expenses for the test data and visualizes the results in a graph.

 ---

+## Project 2: SMS Spam Classifier

+### Overview

+In this challenge, you need to create a machine learning model that will classify SMS messages as either "ham" or "spam".
+A "ham" message is a normal message sent by a friend.
+A "spam" message is an advertisement or a message sent by a company.

+---

+### Task Details

+- **Function Creation:**
+  You should create a function called `predict_message` that takes a message string as an argument and returns a list.
+  - The first element in the list should be a number between zero and one that indicates the likeliness of "ham" (0) or "spam" (1).
+  - The second element in the list should be the word "ham" or "spam", depending on which is most likely.

+- **Dataset:**
+  The SMS Spam Collection dataset is used for this project.
+The dataset has already been grouped into train data and test data.

+- **Notebook Structure:**
+  - The first two cells import the libraries and data.
+  - The final cell tests your model and function.
+  - Add your code in between these cells.

+---